-As an EWEB customer, you’re already using clean, renewable energy and investing in McKenzie Watershed protection.
+As an EWEB customer, you’re already using clean, low-carbon energy and investing in McKenzie Watershed protection.
 But together we can do more.

 After you maximize ways to save energy and reduce carbon emissions, you can neutralize your remaining carbon footprint with carbon offsets added right to your EWEB bill.

 Offset your carbon footprint for as little as $1.25 per month.
 If you can afford more, you can invest more — up to $19.25 per month.

 Carbon offsets are currently available only to residential customers.
 If you are interested in environmental investments for your business, check out our Greenpower and Cleanpower programs, or discover how you can contribute to a healthy watershed and carbon sequestration through EWEB's Carbon Forestry Lab.

 Offsetting your carbon footprint through EWEB is simple:

 EWEB’s carbon offset program is completely voluntary.
 The charges for the carbon offset program are added to your EWEB bill.